Does Goucher's program require an audition?

 Are there scholarships in dance?

 Yes, we have several Scholarships in the Arts here at Goucher.
-The Rosenberg Scholarship in Dance is awarded to four advanced dancers in either modern or ballet based on their auditions.
-There is also the Fine and Performing Arts Scholarship that is awarded to one incoming advanced dancer.
-As a prospective student, you must complete the Scholarship in the Arts Application with supporting materials to be considered for these scholarships (information for both can be obtained from the Admissions pages on the website).
-Student finalists will then compete along with current students for the scholarships at an audition in November and February.
-Dancers complete a modern and ballet class and then perform a solo for a panel of faculty members.
+The Fine and Performing Arts Scholarship (FPAS) is awarded to a first-year advanced dancer.
+The Rosenberg Scholarship in Dance is awarded to four continuing advanced dancers based on their auditions.
+As a prospective student, you must complete an application for admission and the Scholarship in the Arts Application with supporting materials by February 1 to be considered for the FPAS.
+Finalists will compete at an audition in March where they will complete a modern and ballet class and then perform a solo for a panel of faculty members.
 The Dance Department also offers several scholarships funded by the Friends of Goucher Dance and the Gala Scholarship.

 How much can I dance?